Foundation Repair Dictionary

 R

-• Reactive soil refers to soil that changes volume or behavior in response to changes in moisture.
+Soil that changes volume or behavior in response to changes in moisture.
 The term is often used broadly to describe soils that can expand, shrink, or soften when wet or dry.

 Reactive soil tends to matter most when moisture changes are uneven or frequent.
 Managing water around the home often has more influence than the soil classification itself.

-• Reinforcement refers to steel elements, such as rebar or tendons, embedded in concrete to improve strength and control cracking.
+Steel elements, such as rebar or tendons, embedded in concrete to improve strength and control cracking.
 Reinforcement helps concrete perform better under tension and bending.

 Reinforcement tends to matter most when understanding how loads are carried and how cracks are controlled.
 Its effectiveness depends on placement, design, and overall system behavior.